-The Group operates in a large number of countries and is exposed to foreign currency risk resulting from the exposure to different currencies, mainly the NIS and the Euro.
-Foreign exchange risk arises from future commercial transactions, recognized assets and liabilities denominated in a different currency from the functional and the reporting currency (US Dollar) of the Company.
+exchange risk arises from future commercial transactions, recognized assets and liabilities denominated in a different currency from the functional and the reporting currency (US Dollar) of the Company.
 The finance department is responsible for managing the net position of each foreign currency by the use of forward contracts and currency options, according to the Company's hedging policy.
 In general, the management's policy is to hedge the forecasted payroll expenses denominated in NIS, payments in NIS to vendors and payments in Euro to vendors.
 The hedging level is examined each period, according to the market conditions and the Company's ability to provide collateral for hedging transactions.
-In 2016 there no hedging transactions were carried out due to working capital limitation.
+In 2017 no hedging transactions were carried out due to working capital limitation.